Yajie-Z/HLC2/README.md

 The former further specifies the relevant hardware parameters, please refer to our article for details.

-***Notice:***

-  1. fits_path represents the absolute path to all FITS / HDF5 files (including input files, target map files, and output files).
-  2. The parameter "block_num" represents the number of thread in each block.
-Changing the value of it will also change the number of block in the grid to realize the reasonable thread organization configuration.
-The best value of block_num has relationship with the register of GPU.
-For example, For Tesla K40, the total number of registers available per block is *64K*.
-And the compilation report shows that the kernel of HCGrid calls a total of 184 registers, because the kernel does not use shared memory to store parameters, so it is expected that each thread block can execute about 64K/184 $\approx$ 356 threads concurrently.
-So, the better value of block_num should close to 356.
-     3. Parameter "coarsening_factor" represents the value of coarsening factor $\gamma$.
-When applying thread coarsening strategy in practice, the factor $\gamma$ should be reasonable setting according to the resolution of the output grid.
-Through experiments, we found that a large $\gamma$ would reduce the accuracy of gridding, so we suggested that the selection range of $\gamma$ should be $\gamma=1,2,3$.

 ## Community Contribution and Advice

-HCGrid is being further improved, if you have any question or ideas, please don't skimp on your suggestions and welcome make a pull request.
+HLC2 is being further improved, if you have any question or ideas, please don't skimp on your suggestions and welcome make a pull request.
 Moreover, you can contact us through the follow address.

-- imwh@tju.edu.cn
+- zyj0928@tju.edu.cn